LukaHarambasic/harambasic.de/content/posts/my-nerd-path.md

 ---
-title: My nerd path
+title: My nerd path - 10+ years of (personal) development
 description: This post shows how I acquired my technical knowledge and illustrates where my interests lie and how they have developed over almost 15 years.
 publishedAt: 2999-12-09
 categories:
     - Personal
-tldr: The web showed me how to program and after almost 15 years this seems to be over.
+tldr: The web showed me how to code and after almost 15 years this seems to be over.
 tweet: TBD
 ---